nemonik/hands-on-DevOps/readme.md

 Kubernetes is managed in the command-line via `kubectl`.

-Once, both `toolchain` and `development` vagrant are provisioned and configured, if you ssh into the `toolchain` vagrant via typing
+Once, both  the `toolchain` and `development` vagrants are provisioned and configured, if you ssh into the `toolchain` vagrant via typing

 ```bash
 vagrant ssh toolchain